ayush1k/chatbot-open/README.md

 source .venv/bin/activate
 ```

-- If you get API errors, confirm your OpenRouter key is valid and has access to the selected model.
+- If you get API errors, confirm your OpenRouter key is valid and has access to the model ID you entered.